PLEASE DON’T SEND YOUR MUSIC TO AN EARLY GRAVE

 Providing you have a professionally recorded song, or song’s, in your possession, you can now plot out a real course of action; but if your music is recorded cheaply and without the care of a professionally discerning ear, then your musical ship is off to rest in Davy Jones’s Locker.

-You need to consider the full scope of the artwork that you are going to pair with your sound, and this is not a place to drop the ball in the least.
+When it comes to music promotion, you need to consider the full scope of the artwork that you are going to pair with your sound, and this is not a place to drop the ball in the least.
 In fact, many successful musicians are known as much for their imagery and branding, as they are for their music.
 I, of course, am not suggesting that you channel your inner Behemoth, Marilyn Manson, or Bowie, to achieve a successful ending to your story; but I am suggesting that you consider the importance of having a clear idea of who you are and what your music is about at-all-times (and especially before coming out from obscurity with your music).

 If you look to musician’s like TOOL, Coheed And Cambria, and The Black Atlas, you will see musicians that value the imagery as much as the music, artists that understand the raw power found in a great piece of visual art.
 Can you imagine any of these bands without their powerful imagery?
 I didn’t think so.